tolitius/towel/README.md

                      stop_reason='tool_use')
 ```

-one thing to pay attention to is the "stop_reason", which, in case a model decided to use a tool, would be "tool_use"
+one thing to pay attention to is the "`stop_reason`", which, in case a model decided to use a tool, would be "`tool_use`"

-"`thinker`" has a helper "call_tools" function that can unwrap DeepThought and call tools:
+"`thinker`" has a helper "`call_tools`" function that can unwrap DeepThought and call tools:

 ```python
 >>> thinker.call_tools(thoughts,